aspose-cells/Aspose.Cells-API-References/english/go-cpp/Cell/GetMergedRange/_index.md

 ## GetMergedRange function

-Returns a <see cref="Range"/> object which represents a merged range.
+Returns a Range object which represents a merged range.

 ```go